 “Good afternoon, how are you today?” my perky waitress gleaned.
 “Fine, thank you.
 And very hungry, I missed lunch today” I said, still scanning the menu.
 “Will someone be joining you today?” she queried.
 I gave my standard answer: “I’m hoping so but not sure yet.”
 This reply ensured my server would leave the other setting of silverware, water glass, bread plate, and my pride on the table.
 I didn’t want anyone else to know I was going stag and dining alone.

 Although 63, I felt awkward sitting in a restaurant alone, compelled to grab my phone and appear busy, providing the illusion I wasn’t alone by choice, but rather by circumstance.
-My phone became my lunch companion.
+As I was going stag, my phone became my lunch companion.
 I ate my sandwich and sipped my wine under the heavy weight of judgment from the happily-paired diners surrounding me.

 I imagined them speculating in hushed whispers as to why I was there alone.
 “Poor thing, she must not have any friends; wonder why?”
 In response, my brows furrowed as I stared at my phone, pretending to be concerned as I received imaginary news something had happened to my ‘should-be-there’ friend or partner: Heavy traffic or an unexpected meeting had kept them from occupying the empty seat across from me.
 Occasionally, I’d elongate my posture, glancing confidently around the room owning my decision and acceptance to dine solo.
 In reality, it was just nervous fidgeting awaiting the arrival of my food.